-Answered on 19 August 2019 by Nick Morrey
+Answered on 5 May 2023 by Nick Mendes

-Are you allowed to rent a house to a family member?
-And how would this affect my mortgage?
+Can I rent my house to a family member?
+And would this affect my mortgage?

-Whether you can rent a property to family will depend on your situation and if there’s already a mortgage on the property.
+Whether you can rent your house to a family member will depend on your situation and if there’s already a mortgage on the property.

 - Own a property outright and there’s no mortgage left to pay on it, then it’s yours and you can rent it to whomever you like

 - Already have a residential mortgage on a property that you want to rent out, you need permission from your lender to rent it to anyone, including a family member.
-Not all lenders will let you rent your house to family, so ideally you would have checked with them before you took out the mortgage if you thought this could be a possibility.
+Not all lenders will grant you consent to let, especially to family, so ideally you would have checked with them before you took out the mortgage if you thought this could be a possibility.
 If you rent your property to family without consent from your lender, you would break the terms of your mortgage and possibly incur penalties

-- Want to buy a property with the intention of renting it out to family, then the cheapest option for you would be a second residential mortgage where you declare a family member will live there – another option is a regulated buy-to-let mortgage
+- Want to buy a property with the intention of renting it out to family, then you'll likely require a regulated buy-to-let mortgage

 There are some challenges that come with obtaining a mortgage on a second property you want to let to a family member.

 Firstly, there’s the dynamic.
 How will the landlord/tenant relationship work?
 You’ll need to decide who’s responsible for what.
 If you opt for a regulated buy-to-let mortgage, then your lender will require that an AST (assured shorthold tenancy agreement) is in place.